trm313/react-typeorm-ts-postgres/README.md

 `build:css` tells TailwindCSS to compile from the `src/styles/index.css` file into an output file `src/index.css`, which is referenced directly from the `index.js` frontend entry point.

 `build:react` triggers the standard Create-React-App build process, which builds the client into subfolder `./Build`, which is served from the backend server directly.

+## Authentication

+### Overview

+User authentication is handled via Firebase.
+On the front-end, this repo leverages the drop-in Firebase UI component to handle all authentication forms and providers.
+Authentication is persisted in local storage, and automatically validated on page load.

+During this authentication validation, the user's information and `access_token` are collected, and stored in the Redux `user` state.

+This `access_token` is then supplied in the Authorization Header during calls to protected routes on the backend, where the token is validated with Firebase inside a router middleware, to then facilitate all data fetching calls.

+### Detailed Process Flow

+#### Frontend Authentication & Routing

+Firebase is initialized on the frontend in the `client/services/firebase.js` file, and exports various utilities, that can be called as needed.

+Inside the `App` component is a `useEffect` call that will launch a function to listen for updates to Firebase authentication, `listenToFirebaseAuth`.
+This will trigger on page load (when the user's stored data is validated), when a user logs in, and when a user logs out.

+Callbacks from this function will invoke Redux Actions `signUserIn` and `signUserOut` as appropriate, which will update the `userReducer` state.

+There is a `/logout` route configured that will also invoke Firebase's `auth.signOut()` function (thereby triggering the `signUserOut` action), as well as automatically redirecting the user back to the `/` route.

+Protected routes can be configured, and there is an example set up in the `App` component.
+Since it can take a couple of seconds to validate a returning user (who might refresh the page on a protected route), the `PrivateRoute` component will render a `LoadingScreen` component if that validation process is in progress.
+This prevents the user from being redirected back to the fall-back route during this gap.

+#### Sending API Calls for User-Protected Routes

+Coming soon...

+#### Backend Authentication & Authorization

+The `auth.ts` middleware can be applied to any route handlers to ensure the user making the API call is authenticated, and then provide them with the data corresponding to their account.

+This middleware will decode the provided token to reveal their user details.
+These user details can then safely be used to query for eg. the posts belonging to that user.

+More details coming soon..

 # Resources